-- Complete machining: Roughing, floor finishing, side finishing
+- Complete machining: Roughing and finishing (floor and side finishing)

 - Only roughing

-- Only floor finishing and side finishing
+- Only finishing (floor and side finishing)

 - Only floor finishing

 - Only side finishing

 - 1 Starting from the left slot arc center, the tool moves in a reciprocating motion at the plunging angle defined in the tool table to the first infeed depth.
-Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the slot from the inside out, taking the finishing allowances (parameters Q368 und Q369) into account. - 3 The TNC retracts the tool by the set-up clearance Q200.
-If the slot width matches the cutter diameter, the TNC retracts the tool from the slot after each infeed. - 4 This process is repeated until the programmed slot depth is reached.
+Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the slot from the inside out, taking the finishing allowances (parameters Q368 and Q369) into account. - 3 This process is repeated until the programmed slot depth is reached.

-- 5 Inasmuch as finishing allowances are defined, the TNC then finishes the slot walls, in multiple infeeds if so specified.
-The slot side is approached tangentially in the left slot arc. - 6 Then the TNC finishes the floor of the slot from the inside out.
+- 4 Inasmuch as finishing allowances are defined, the TNC then finishes the slot walls, in multiple infeeds if so specified.
+The slot side is approached tangentially in the left slot arc. - 5 Then the TNC finishes the floor of the slot from the inside out.